 Wayne has over 14 years experience in technology, design and business development.
 Wayne has been recognized as one of the Silicon Valley 100 coolest people in tech, one of the 52 hottest new stars in Silicon Valley, one of the 46 Most Important African-Americans In Technology by Business Insider and one of the Top 100 most influential black people on social media in 2014.

-Salem Kimble is a founding team member at Change Catalyst, serving as Program Director across our Tech Inclusion events and Startup programs.
+Salem Kimble is a founding team member at Change Catalyst, serving as Chief Operating Officer (COO) across our Tech Inclusion events and Startup programs.
 Previously, she focused on growth, marketing and customer experience at Sparrow, a nationwide social impact mobile provider and served in project management and operations roles in sustainable tourism and telecom for nonprofits.
 She is passionate about technology, women leaders, and catalyzing change through in-person events.
 She helps coordinate a number of events including Wisdom 2.0, and previously with Women 2.0 City Meetups, and the Market Street Prototyping Festival.

 Salem also served as President of the San Francisco B2B Networking for B Corps and is Co-founder of Mindful Networking, a workshop series.
 She serves as advisor to Track it Forward, a time tracking startup serving nonprofits.
 Salem holds a BA from UC Santa Barbara and has self-produced two albums of original music.

 As Partnerships Director at Change Catalyst, Brandon uses his 10 years of demonstrated background in global urban innovation and community building to help scale radical #techinclusion and systems change.